Owono2001/Owono2001/README.md

 🎓 BEM Accredited | Washington Accord Recognized

-🛠️ Focused on: AI, Software Development, and Engineering Solutions.

-🚀 Actively looking for Full-Time Software Developer / Graduate Engineer roles.
+🌍 Versatile Engineer open to Hardware, Software, & Systems roles.

+💡 Interests: AI, Coding, and General Engineering.

+🚀 Ready for new challenges.
+Open to work immediately.

 📍 Based in Bata, Equatorial Guinea | Open to Relocation.